Florida Atlantic University Athletics

 Â

 NORFOLK, Va. – The Florida Atlantic University men's soccer team (4-2-2, 1-2 in Conference USA) earned its way back into the win column after a 1-0 victory at Old Dominion (1-1-2, 0-1-2 C-USA) Sunday.
+Jean Paul Rafols delivered the game-winning goal off an assist from Jose Alastuey at the 67th minute to hand ODU its first loss of the season.

 Â